 Sunday School Classes

 Sunday School classes are opportunities to connect in smaller groups to pray, build community, delve into more advanced topics, and encourage ongoing spiritual growth.
-Classes run from 9:30 - 10:15 am, on Sundays, between morning worship services.
+Classes are held during the school year (Sep - May) at 9:30 am.

 Children